White Wolf Publishing: Purchase by Paradox Interactive

 On Thursday, 29 October 2015, Paradox Interactive and CCP announced that Paradox had purchased White Wolf and all of its intellectual properties.
 Tobias Sjögren would serve as the CEO of the revived company, which would remain a subsidiary of Paradox.
 Martin Ericsson, formerly a developer on the World of Darkness MMO, served in the "Lead Storyteller" role for the company.

-In November 2018, as a result of backlash generated by material pertaining to "murder of gay Chechens" published in a Vampire: The Masquerade Fifth Edition source book as well as the inclusion of optional neo-Nazi aesthetic in the Brujah vampire clan, it was announced that White Wolf would no longer function as an entity separate from its parent company, and would cease developing and publishing products internally.
+In November 2018, as a result of backlash generated by material pertaining to the "murder of gay Chechens" published in a Vampire: The Masquerade Fifth Edition source book as well as the inclusion of optional neo-Nazi aesthetic in the Brujah vampire clan, it was announced that White Wolf would no longer function as an entity separate from its parent company, and would cease developing and publishing products internally.
+In May 2025, Paradox Interactive announced that it was rebranding its publisher World of Darkness, renaming it White Wolf.
+The new White Wolf would develop tabletop RPGs, as well as co-publish the video game Vampire: The Masquerade – Bloodlines 2 with Paradox Interactive.

 RPG products

 The Old or Classic World of Darkness game lines

 The games of this series use White Wolf's Storyteller System.
 Several games inspired spinoffs in the form of historical period settings such as the Dark Ages.

 In addition to those game lines a series of books was produced under the title World of Darkness.
-These provided stand-alone materials for multiple game lines with the focus on a specific region or theme, e.g. WoD: Blood-Dimmed Tides (about the oceans), WoD: Combat (an alternative 'crossover' combat system to resolve contradictory mechanics and add some sophistication), WoD: Tokyo and WoD: Mafia.
+These provided stand-alone materials for multiple game lines with the focus on a specific region or theme, e.g. WoD: Blood-Dimmed Tides (about the oceans), WoD: Combat (an alternative 'crossover' combat system to resolve contradictory mechanics and add some sophistication), WoD: Tokyo, Hong Kong, Midnight Circus, and WoD: Mafia.

 For the Third Edition of Ars Magica, White Wolf connected that game's pseudohistorical setting to the future World of Darkness setting.
 This was a simple adjustment (since the core premise of both settings is 'Earth as we know it' + 'supernatural fiction is reality') and particularly suited to the 'Tremere connection' between a clan of vampires from the original Vampire and a House of magi in the Order of Hermes (the central organization of Ars Magica as well as one of the 'Traditions' in M:TA).